 I work with a wide range of difficulties such as family relationships, attachment issues, separation/divorce, step-family issues, co-parenting, life-stage transitions, ill health and/or bereavement as well as working with anxiety/depression, and self-esteem.

-With over thirteen years’ experience in the voluntary and statutory sectors alongside work with criminal justice settings and mental health, I am qualified as a systemic psychotherapist, family therapist, counsellor and supervisor.
+With over fourteen years’ experience in the voluntary and statutory sectors alongside work with criminal justice settings and mental health, I am qualified as a systemic psychotherapist, family therapist, counsellor and supervisor.
 I am a Registered Member of UKCP, AFT and BACP and work with Relate.

 I also offer supervision to trainee and experienced counsellors as well as organisational supervision and am an experienced trainer in the field of counselling and relationships.